How Herbs Can Help with Pain Relief

 Ginger (Zingiber officinale) has long been used in traditional medicine as a natural pain reliever.
 Recent research has shown it has anti-inflammatory capabilities .

 Since inflammation is closely related to pain perception, ginger could be used to soothe pain and discomfort.

-Topical ginger rubs are also useful as a rubefacient for managing rheumatoid arthritis or other forms of auto-immune regulated pain.
+Topical ginger rubs are also helpful as a rubefacient for managing rheumatoid arthritis or other forms of auto-immune-regulated pain.

 Turmeric (Curcuma longa) is another anti-inflammatory that could be useful for reducing pain symptoms.

-This herb has also been shown to increase circulation, which could help aid in pain relief and accelerated healing in some cases .
+This herb has also been shown to increase circulation, which could help aid in pain relief and accelerate healing in some cases .

 5. Valerian Root